-1 Tutorial Instructions 3 2 Environment setup 229
+1 Tutorial Instructions 3 2 Environment setup 291

 Welcome to the CASPER tutorials page!
-Here you will find all the current tutorials for the ROACH, SNAP and SKARAB platforms.
+Here you will find all the current tutorials for the ROACH, SNAP, SKARAB and Red Pitaya platforms.

-It is recommended to start with the introduction tutorial for the platform of your liking, then do that platform's GBE tutorial and finally move onto the spectrometer or correlator tutorial.
+It is recommended to start with the introduction tutorial for the platform of your liking, then do that platform's GBE tutorial and finally move onto the spectrometer or correlator tutorial or the next difficulty tutorial.

-Currently there are four hardware platforms supported through the CASPER Community:
+Currently there are five hardware platforms supported through the CASPER Community:

 - 1. ROACH

 - 2. ROACH2

 - 3. SKARAB

 - 4. SNAP

+- 5. Red Pitaya

-It is worth noting that even though SNAP (and SKARAB) require their firmwares to be developed using Xilinx's Vivado (as opposed to ISE), the SNAP tutorials are very similar to the ROACH/2 tutorials.
+It is worth noting that even though SNAP, SKARAB and Red Pitaya require their firmwares to be developed using Xilinx's Vivado (as opposed to ISE), the SNAP tutorials are very similar to the ROACH/2 tutorials.
 In fact, the only real difference is the choice of hardware platform that is made in Simulink.
 This is done by selecting the SNAP Yellow Block in the Simulink library under CASPER XPS Blockset -> Hardware Platforms